terabin/Gemini/README.md

 # Gemini
-Original source code by ForeverZer0 and Zeus81 fount at http://www.gdunlimited.net/forums/topic/7724-gemini-script-editor/.
+Original source code by ForeverZer0 and Zeus81 found at http://www.gdunlimited.net/forums/topic/7724-gemini-script-editor/.
 Cached version of the site included as `post.htm` in the project

 Terms of use for developers by ForeverZer0 (found under Download at post-link above)